maxbarnas/sigkill.dk/index.md

 Welcome to my website.
 My name is Troels Henriksen, and I am a Danish hacker ([more about me][1]) and general enthusiast in all matters computing.
-I am presently working as a postdoctoral researcher at [DIKU][diku], the computing department at the University of Copenhagen, where I do research into optimising compilers for data-parallel languages.
+I am presently working as assistant professor at [DIKU][diku], the computing department at the University of Copenhagen, where I do research into optimising compilers for data-parallel languages.
 Concretely, I am working on [the Futhark